6 Things To Make You Stand Out As A Freelance Writer

 Visual Editing Skills

 From what I’ve assessed, there aren’t a lot of clients asking for writers to edit video yet.
 But a few pop up here and there.
-Considering how visually driven content is becoming, it’s definitely a smart move to add video editing to your toolbox if you can.
+Considering how popular visually driven content is becoming, it’s definitely a smart move to add video editing to your toolbox if you can.

 Social Media Skills